trealla-prolog/trealla/README.md

 ==================================

 Start independent (no shared state) Prolog instances as dedicated threads and communicate via message queues.
+Each thread has it's own message queue associated with.
 Note: the database is *not* shared.
 For shared data in this case consider using SQLite.

 ```
 	pl_thread/3				# pl_thread(-thread,+filename,+options)